Elaeocarpus thorelii

 Elaeocarpus thorelii is a tree in the family Elaeocarpaceae, endemic to Cambodia, and used for its wood.

 Description and habitat

 The species grows 10-15m tall in dense/closed forests.
 It has rough bark.

 On the Bokor Plateau of Preah Monivong Bokor National Park, Cambodia, the plant is a rare small tree, found at about 970m elevation.

 Distribution

 It is endemic to Cambodia, most commonly in the provinces of Kompong Speu and Kompong Chhnang.

 Vernacular names

 Elaeocarpus thorelii is called krâmâr in Khmer, the name is an allusion to its rough bark.

 Uses

 The wood of the tree is used in construction and as firewood.

 History

-The French botanist Jean Baptiste Louis Pierre, who specialised in Asian flora, described the plant in his Flore Forestiere de la Cochinchine in 1885.
+The French botanist Jean Baptiste Louis Pierre, who specialised in Asian flora, described the plant in his Flore Forestiere de la Cochinchine in 1885, naming this species after Clovis Thorel.